 - Use a proper greeting for your supervisor in the email.
 Keep the body of the email short, referencing the attached letter for further information.
 End the email with a professional closing.

 - Make sure the subject line of the email clearly indicates it is about your resignation.
 Something like “Jane Doe Resignation Letter” should work.

 - Attach the formal resignation letter in PDF format.
 This allows your employer to easily print or electronically save the document for their official records.

 A final word on nurse resignations

-Quitting your nursing job that you worked hard to secure can scare the bravest nurse.
-Hopefully we’ve provided you with the courage to take that step and leap into your future.
+Quitting the nursing job that you worked hard to secure can scare even the bravest nurse.
+Hopefully, we’ve provided you with the courage to take that step and leap into your future.